-

 Physical Characteristics

-- The front of its body is flattened and wide, while the rest of its body and the large dorsal fins create a shark-like appearance.
+- The front of its body is flattened and wide, while the rest of its body and the large dorsal fins create a shark-like appearance, although it is a member of the ray family.

 - Tail is longer than the body and pectoral fins are large with a broad base typical of a ray.

-- Adult coloration is grayish-brown in color with white spots on the dorsal fins and darker spots on the head and shoulders.
+- Adult coloration is grayish brown in color with white spots on the dorsal fins and darker spots on the head and shoulders.

-- Juvenile is brown to bluish-grey with large white spots, partial eye-spots on the pectoral fins and black spots between the eyes.
+- Juvenile is brown to bluish grey with large white spots, partial eye-spots on the pectoral fins and black spots between the eyes.

-Animal Fact
+Animal Fun Fact

 Diet / Feeding